bparanj/Essential-TDD/book/RubyPlus/rails4quickly/survey.markdown

   Bala Paranj:I tried them few weeks ago.
 It seems to be well designed and the lessons have good structure.
   Bala Paranj:I think codeacademy does a good job for people who are new to programming.
-  Bala Paranj:They can start learning without getting caught up with installation issues Tom:I think he feels that way, but I don't see him anymore - he changed jobs and isn't where I used to see him.k Bala Paranj:Tom, are you a web developer?
+  Bala Paranj:They can start learning without getting caught up with installation issues Tom:I think he feels that way, but I don't see him anymore - he changed jobs and isn't where I used to see him.
+  Bala Paranj:Tom, are you a web developer?
   Tom:Not yet.
   Bala Paranj:You work primarily in the back-end?
   Tom:I started out programming in Folrtran at a lab, became a systems programmer, then later did Cobol programming, then went into a different field.
 Am now learning as much as possible about popular software systems.
 Need to focus.
 I guess Java/Scala is for big banks, insurance companies, other places too (Dolby Sound for one), while Ruby/Rails is for web development with fast progress in development..
-  Bala Paranj:You probably have 10,000 hours in programming by now Bala Paranj:But 10,000 hours of deliberate practice is different work experience
+  Bala Paranj:You probably have 10,000 hours in programming by now Bala Paranj:But 10,000 hours of deliberate practice is different work experience Tom:This is the phonegap development webiste from last night. http://blog.asial.co.jp/1144?lang=en   I haven't been able to get too far with it.

-  Bala Paranj:You know, I found out the reason for the small size of Textmate.
-  Tom:This is the phonegap development webiste from last night. http://blog.asial.co.jp/1144?lang=en   I haven't been able to get too far with it.
   Bala Paranj:I saw my notes and realized that I need to change the resolution for screen sharing.
   Bala Paranj:Getting far is not the point.